 Parks and Recreation

 I don’t ever want to see anything done through zoom again.
 I want to forget the entire existence of this pandemic.
 But if there’s any show that was going to do a special return episode in this fashion and succeed in making me cry, it was Parks and Recreation.
-It worked for this show.
+It worked for this show, and of course, it’d be one of our Best of 2020 TV Episodes.
 It worked in achieving the kind of hopeful balance we’d all need in an otherwise fairly bleak time in the world.
 Katie over at Nerdy Girl Notes did a fantastic job of covering the episode, and because she made me ugly cry to no end, we’ll leave you with most of what she said.
-I got to watch it virtually with my real life Ann Perkins and the experience alone made the episode that much more special.
+I got to watch it virtually with my real-life Ann Perkins and the experience alone made the episode that much more special.
 For a moment, everything felt okay.
 For a moment, the characters and all that they were up to felt true to what we’d known that made the series so unbelievably special.

 10. “Kristy’s Big Day”